 Once instructed by a client, there is an assumption of responsibility by the professional to owe a duty of care in tort and contract.
 As parties are at liberty to contract on their own terms, the contract may impose more onerous obligations than those imposed by the law of tort.

 What are the differences between claims in contract and tort?

-If the components in a claim in tort and a claim for contract are established, the Claimant is at liberty to choose which area to bring their claim.
+If the components in a claim in tort and a claim for contract are established, the claimant is at liberty to choose which area to bring their claim.
 The limitation period may be a deciding factor.
-The Limitation Act 1980 sets out the limitation period for both claims in tort and contract as six years from the date on which the cause of action accrued.
+The Limitation Act 1980 sets out the limitation period for claims in tort and contract as six years from the date on which the cause of action accrued.